evg-zhabotinsky/inputerceptor/README.md

 1. Release the keys

 If you press any other keys or buttons while unlocking, you have to start over.

+## How to install

+Simply run the program, it should work.
+Terminate it through the Task Manager if you want it to stop.

+For it to work with privileged applications (like the Task Manager), you have to start it as administrator.

 ## Rationale for the above lock/unlock method